What is Exposure Compensation

-What is Exposure Compensation?
+What is exposure compensation?
 How do I use it?
+Why?

-I am having a terrible time finding out just what Exposure Compensation does electronically and/or mechanically when I use it.
+I am having a terrible time finding out just what is Exposure Compensation, electronically and/or mechanically, when I use it.

-Exposure compensation is simply having the ability to override your camera’s meter reading by +/- 1, 2 or 3 stops.
+Exposure compensation is simply having the ability to override your camera’s meter reading.
+Normally by +/- 1, 2 or 3 stops.

-Say for example your camera (on auto, aperture priority etc) says you should shoot at 250th/sec at F8 but you think it best to add more light, you can "up" the exposure compensation by +1 stop which means more light is added.
+Say for example your camera (on auto, aperture priority etc) says you should shoot at 250th/sec at F8.
+However, you think it best to add more light.
+You can "up" the exposure compensation by +1 stop which means more light is added.

 Your camera will normally adjust the shutter speed by one stop giving you a new reading of 125th at F8.
 2 stops compensation would give you 60th at F8 and 3 stops would give you 30th at F8.
 Going the other way, underexposing by one stop, would give you 500th at F8.
 2 stops gives you 1000th at F8 and three stops gives you 2000th at F8.